DanialArab/MLOps-Specialization/README.md

 ![](https://github.com/DanialArab/images/blob/main/MLOps-Specialization/common%20deployment%20cases.PNG)

-Key ideas:  In these cases, two recurring themes you see are that you often want a gradual ramp up with monitoring.
+Key ideas:  In these cases, two recurring themes you see are that you often want a **gradual ramp-up with monitoring**.
 In other words, rather than sending tons of traffic to a maybe not fully proven learning algorithm, you may send it only a small amount of traffic and monitor it and then ramp up the percentage or amount of traffic.
-And the second idea you see a few times is rollback.
-Meaning that if for some reason the algorithm isn't working, it's nice if you can revert back to the previous system if indeed there was an earlier system.
+And the second idea is **rollback**.
+This means that if for some reason the algorithm isn't working, it's nice if you can revert back to the previous system if indeed there was an earlier system.

 <a name="9"></a>
 ### Deployment patterns